Stay in touch.

 Eva Cheng

-When choosing an indoor location provider, there are a few key elements that you need to look into: the accuracy of the blue dot, the scalability of the solution, the flexibility to adapt to an always-changing floorplan, and finally, ensuring there are real-world case studies to back the technology.
+When choosing an indoor location provider, there are a few key elements that you need to look into: the accuracy of the blue dot, the scalability of the solution, the flexibility to adapt to an always-changing floor plan, and finally, ensuring there are real-world case studies to back the technology.
 Over the years, some companies have claimed they can achieve that by leveraging wireless fidelity via location fingerprinting, but can they back up their claims?

 In this article, we'll explore what location fingerprinting is and whether it lives up to its hype.
 We'll also explain why at Pointr, we don't use location fingerprinting and how we achieve highly accurate and scalable location technology.